hpurmann/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 31: February 26, Sunday

+**Today's Progress**: I investigated the cause of a bug.
+It shows all prompts at once if multiple dependencies have wrong versions specified in their package.json.
+The cause is a the simultaneous start of all Promises.
+The simplest approach would be to trigger the promises sequentially.
+But this would lead to Yarn being much slower in the general case only to fix an edge case.
+I think a possible solution may be to first sanitize the versions, then sequentially trigger the prompts and afterwards install the "corrected" versions.

+**Thoughts**: I didn't write any code but made good use of `node --inspect --debug-brk` for debugging.

+**Link(s) to work**: [Yarn issue: Yarn shows all prompts at once when asking to resolve versions](https://github.com/yarnpkg/yarn/issues/2632)

 ### Day 30: February 24, Friday

 **Today's Progress**: I looked further into bugs I want to work on.
 Unfortunately, it is not always clear what the desired solution would be.
 So I need some comment from the package maintainers.